entropic-dev/boltzmann/docs/content/_index.md

 ## Hello world

 Let's look at a hello-world project.
+You can create one by running the scaffolding tool with its default options:

 ```shell
 code|⇒ npx boltzmann-cli hello